 In November 2016, the Lyons Vineyard was donated to a new Island nonprofit by Tim and Julie Lyons.
 While the Lyons were searching for the right owner, five people connected with each other through their shared interest in Washington Island and sustainable living; from diverse backgrounds in education, entrepreneurship, and land stewardship, Sue Dompke, Margaret Foss, Laurel Hauser and Russell and Alessandra Rolffs began a conversation about agriculture and sustainability and formed the founding board of directors of Gathering Ground: Planting for the Future.

 The Current Board

 Jessica Dennis, Science teacher, Island School

-I grew up in a very small town in Central Wisconsin.
-Due to family farming and parents who were avid gardeners, I have always had an interest in sustainability and fresh produce.
-My husband and I moved to Washington Island so I could live out my dream of being a science teacher at Washington Island School.
-I teach middle school and high school science in addition to third and fourth grade math.
-My husband and I have three little people and I look forward to working with them to develop a love for gardening and the outdoors.
-During my time with the school, I have developed a dream of being a part of developing a school forest.
-Recently, I’ve joined the Gathering Ground board to build a stronger connection between the grounds and our school; so far the students have loved every activity we’ve done!
+Jessica grew up in a very small town in Central Wisconsin.
+Due to family farming and parents who were avid gardeners, she has always had an interest in sustainability and fresh produce.
+She and her husband moved to Washington Island so she could live out her dream of being a science teacher at Washington Island School.
+She teaches middle school and high school science in addition to third and fourth grade math.
+Her husband and her have three little people and she looks forward to working with them to develop a love for gardening and the outdoors.
+During her time with the school, she have developed a dream of being a part of developing a school forest.
+As a Gathering Ground board member, she desires to build a stronger connection between the Grounds and our school.

 Margaret Foss, Educator at the Island School

 Jean Kokes, Hotel Washington Owner

-Alessandra Rolffs, Executive Director & Secretary of Gathering Ground,
+Alessandra Rolffs, Executive Director & Board Secretary of Gathering Ground

-Russell Rolffs, Ground’s Manager & President of Gathering Ground, Hoot Blossom Farm
+Russell Rolffs, Farm Manager & President of Gathering Ground, Hoot Blossom Farm

 Sue Dompke, Owner of Sweet Mountain Farm